Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 In This Article

-There are three Delta SkyMiles credit cards available: the SkyMiles Gold, the SkyMiles Platinum, and the SkyMiles Reserve.
+There are three Delta SkyMiles credit cards available: the Delta SkyMiles Gold American Express Card, the Delta SkyMiles Platinum American Express Card, and the Delta SkyMiles Reserve American Express Card.
 These are the same cards as before, but with a big overhaul.
 Since these aren’t new credit cards, but just refreshed, if you’ve had the cards in the past you won’t be eligible for a new bonus.

 The biggest differences between the different Delta SkyMiles Credit Cards from American Express are their bonuses and annual fees.